The Stability of Dividends and Wages: Effects of Competitor Inflexibility

 49 Pages Posted: 26 Oct 2016 Last revised: 17 Jan 2020

 Date Written: May 26, 2018

-We analyze how risk sharing between a firm’s employees and owners depends on its competitors’ response to industry-wide shocks.
-Focusing on the electricity industry, we obtain a sample of firms with exposure to similar industry risks but different production technologies.
-We document that firms are more exposed to industry shocks, when their competitors use lower-cost production technologies.
+We analyze how industry-wide risks are shared between firms' employees and their owners.
+Focusing on the electricity industry, we study firms which are subject to similar risks but use different production technologies.
+We document that firms are more exposed to industry shocks when their competitors use lower-cost production technologies, since this mitigates their response to negative demand shocks.
 This "competitor inflexibility" destabilizes payouts to equityholders, but there is no evidence that it compromises wage stability.
-Firms do not share systematic risk due to competitor inflexibility with their employees and set wages as if their shareholders’ risk preferences were given.
+Firms do not share systematic risk due to competitor inflexibility with their employees and set wages as if their shareholders' risk preferences were given.

 Keywords: risk-sharing within firms, payout stability, wage stability, competitor inflexibility

 JEL Classification: D22, G35, J33, J41, L13, L94

 Suggested Citation: Suggested Citation